unoplatform/uno.extensions/doc/Learn/Tutorials/Http/HowTo-Refit.md

 ### 2. Define the live interface

-* Unlike standard HTTP endpoints, Refit endpoints you define will be registered as a service with the `AddRefitClient<T>()` extension method, where the type argument `T` corresponds to an interface you define.

 * This interface will be used to generate the strongly-typed client.
 It will be used to make requests to the web service and deserialize responses.